Abhinavkaitha/Data-Engineering-Capstone-Project/README.md

 This project focuses on the challenging phases of the Data Engineering part of the above mentioned analysis.
 # About the data
-Due to the limitations of standard twitter API, I used thi [archive](https://archive.org/details/twitterstream?and%5B%5D=year%3A%222018%22) to fetch the twitter data.
+Due to the limitations of standard twitter API, I used this [archive](https://archive.org/details/twitterstream?and%5B%5D=year%3A%222018%22) to fetch the twitter data.

 # Database Schema